The recommended Straight Bottom width is either 4 or 5 cm

 Limited edition of 20 copies.

-Ultra luxury, this fabric tailor is the reflection of the French know-how of the time and often woven with processes now disappeared.
+Ultra luxury, this fabric suit reflects the French and English knowledge of the time and often woven with now extinct processes.

-Exceptional and rare this Tailor's fabric is all the reflection of French know-how of the time and often woven with processes now disappeared.
+Exceptional and rare this fabric Tailor is a reflection of French know-how of the time and often woven with now extinct processes.

 Philippe Gaber pays particular attention to the manufacturing and the elements that make up your tie.